 Malnutrition: Deficiencies of nutrients like vitamin C, selenium, zinc, and folate can lead to infertility.

 Environmental exposure: It includes both indoor and outdoor pollution.
-Indoor pollution factors include Pesticides and other household chemicals.
+Indoor pollution factors include Pesticides and other household chemicals also.
 On the other hand, outdoor pollution factors include pollution due to vehicles, factories, environmental factors, etc.

 Causes of Male Infertility according to Modern Science